blackpirat888/Colibri/TERMS.md

 ## 🔐 Security
 - Colibri works entirely offline and does not communicate with any external server.
 - All computations occur locally using an embedded, non-editable dataset.
-- The app does not allow uploading custom data or modifying the internal hash base.
+- The app does not support uploading custom data or altering internal logic.

 ## 🔄 Changes
 These terms may be updated in the future.
 Continued use of the app implies acceptance of the latest version.